opil/documentation/docs/admin/OPIL/opil_server.md

 To be continued...

+## Start the VC simulation
+First Initialize OCB.

+## Start the OPIL TP

 ## Setting up a simple task
+Copy the task specification.

 ## Initiation with HMI button
+Create new button.
+Push the button.

-## Stopping and removing containers
+### Stopping and removing containers